wollmannbruno/blog/content/posts/2019/preparing-for-the-big-one-networking-field-day-21/index.md

 draft: false
 title: Preparing for the Big One Networking Field Day 21
 description: I am once again fortunate enough to be invited to a Tech Field Day event.
-lead: The BIGGEST NFD ever
+summary: The BIGGEST NFD ever
-summary: I am once again fortunate enough to be invited to a Tech Field Day event...
+# summary: I am once again fortunate enough to be invited to a Tech Field Day event...
 date: 2019-09-24T16:53:08-06:00
-thumbnail: /images/preparing-for-the-big-one-networking-field-day-21.jpg
-images:
-  - /images/preparing-for-the-big-one-networking-field-day-21.jpg
 categories:
   - Events
 tags: